We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 It’s no secret that job interviews are nerve-wracking, especially if you feel the position is a much-needed stepping stone into a fulfilling product management career.
 Take a look at CareerAlley's interview resources to improve your interview skills and nail your next interview.

-There are a number of things you can do to ensure that you interview effectively and move on to the next round of interviews.
+There are several things you can do to ensure that you interview effectively and move on to the next round of interviews.
 First and foremost is putting yourself in the hiring manager’s shoes.
 What are they looking for in a candidate?
 Why should they hire you?
 What do you have to offer that other candidates do not?

 1. Do Your Research